 How to teach 1, 2, 3 letter words, dyslexic kids aged 5-10+

-If a dyslexic child has gaps in their learning, help them relearn basic words before moving on to harder tasks by using the card below.
+If a dyslexic child has gaps in their learning, start by helping them relearn basic words before introducing more difficult tasks.

 Rocky Foundations Card